 My previous teaching experiences have provided me with valuable insight into effective teaching methods.
 I have led small group discussions for a course on social problems, coordinated an electronic classroom for a work and occupations course, and I have taught several computer labs on data analysis, at both the graduate and undergraduate level, using several statistical software packages (including SPSS, GAUSS, LIMDEP, and STATA).
-In addition, I have developed and taught undergraduate classes in Introduction to Sociology, Society and the Individual, Social Statistics, Research Methods, Sociology of Work, Technology and Society, Deviant Behavior, and Criminology.
-These varied classroom settings, ranging in size from 12 to 135 students and in diverse substantive areas from social psychology, work, and deviance to quantitative research techniques and advanced statistical modeling, helped me establish four guiding principles that I feel are key to being an effective teacher.
+In addition, I have developed and taught undergraduate classes in Introduction to Sociology, Society and the Individual, Social Statistics, Research Methods, Sociology of Work, Technology and Society, Mental Illness, Health Care and Illness, Deviant Behavior, and Criminology.
+These varied classroom settings, ranging in size from 12 to 135 students and in diverse substantive areas from social psychology, work, medical sociology, and deviance to quantitative research techniques and advanced statistical modeling, helped me establish four guiding principles that I feel are key to being an effective teacher.

 The first important aspect of my teaching incorporates providing students with what used to be called the "Martian perspective."
-I encourage students to examine the world around them from a fresh perspective, to take a step back from everyday life and try to understand the peculiar, occasionally frightening and sometimes comical actions that often characterize human behavior.
+I encourage students to examine the world around them from a fresh perspective, to take a step back from everyday life and try to understand the peculiar, occasionally frightening, and sometimes comical actions that often characterize human behavior.
 By fostering the sociological imagination in students, I hope to help them become more aware of the aspects of life that are often taken for granted and come to a greater understanding of how social structures dramatically influence their behavior.

 A second key feature of my teaching includes the ability to clearly elucidate abstract sociological concepts and theories as well as complex statistical ideas and models.
 The basis of any learning begins with a clear understanding of the fundamental ideas.
 I work very hard to present key concepts in a manner that is readily comprehendible by presenting the topic from different angles and providing several examples to further illustrate the concept.
 At the start of each class I put a short outline on the board to keep students reminded of the central concepts as well as to help students comprehend the organization of the lecture or discussion.